-Out-of-State Freshmen: Out-of-state applicants should meet all standards expected of in-state applicants and should rank in the top quarter of their high school class.
+Out-of-State Freshmen: Out-of-state applicants should meet all standards expected of in-state applicants and should rank in the top fourth of their class.

 Transfer Students: Students attending or planning to attend another college or university for the freshman year should obtain approval of their courses from the Office of the Dean, Indiana University School of Nursing.
-No credit will be granted for grades lower than C. Transfer applicants who are residents of Indiana are expected to have satisfactory personal records and cumulative grade indexes of at least 2.0 on a 4.0 system.
-Out-of-state transfer applicants are expected to have a 2.5 average.
+No credit will be granted for grades lower than C.

 Appropriate credit will be arranged for equivalent work completed at other colleges and universities.
 Credit may be allowed for nursing courses completed in a baccalaureate program in Nursing.
 Advanced standing examinations may be required.
-Anatomy and Physiology are carried in residence on the Bloomington Campus or in a university offering courses of equivalent content and credit.
+Anatomy and Physiology are carried in residence on the Bloomington Campus or in a university of equivalent nature.
 When transfer credit is given for Anatomy and Physiology, advanced standing examinations may be required.

 Application.
-Application forms and information may be secured from the Indiana University School of Nursing, 1232 West Michigan Street, Indianapolis, Indiana 46207.
+Application forms and information may be secured from the Indiana University School of Nursing, 1232 West Michigan Street, Indianapolis 7, Indiana.
 An application fee of \$10 is required of all new applicants for admission to Indiana University.